GSA/search.digitalgov.gov/_posts/2015-05-04-best-bets-graphics.md

 ## When Searchers See Your Best Bets

+For searchers to see a best bet on your site, it must match their query and be relevant and active.

+### It Matches Their Query

 Searchers see your best bets when their query:

 * Matches any or all words in the title,